 Relevance isn’t just about the audience.
 There needs to be some connection between the content and the business.
 This video showed how the lack of relevancy made it harder to remember the company.

-Granted, the company attempted to tell a compelling story … but the story didn’t go anywhere, showed no connection to the business and failed to be relevant to the audience.
+Granted, the company attempted to tell a compelling story … but the story didn’t go anywhere, showed no connection to the business, and failed to be relevant to the audience.

-An Ascend2 “Email Marketing Strategy Outlook Report” survey says that most effective tactic to achieve email marketing objectives is “creating relevant and compelling content.”
+An Ascend2 “Email Marketing Strategy Outlook Report” survey says that the most effective tactic to achieve email marketing objectives is “creating relevant and compelling content.”
 And yet it’s also the most difficult tactic to execute.

 Why does it matter?
 When something isn’t relevant, it won’t connect with the audience and be memorable.
 It also affects a company’s reputation.
 Content marketing is rife with examples of irrelevancy.

 Can you recall a time when you came across something that was not relevant to you?
 What other ways do companies fail to be relevant?
-Please let me know your thoughts in comments.
+Please let me know your thoughts in the comments.
 Love hearing from y’all!

 Did you like this content?
 Would you like to know when the next post comes out?
 Sign up to receive piping hot content you can use.